 If the gauge indicates low pressure, stop the vehicle as soon as safely possible and switch off the engine immediately.
 Check the oil level.
-Add oil if needed (refer to Checking and adding engine oil in the Maintenance and care chapter).
+Add oil if needed (refer to Engine oil in the Maintenance and care chapter).
 If the oil level is correct, have your vehicle checked at your dealership or by a qualified technician.